Adhila Nasarin v. Commissioner of Police, Ernakulam: Familial Violence and Abuse

-Adhila Nassrin and Fathima Noora endured abusive treatment from their families, facing physical and psychological abuse before obtaining a High Court order in the current case.
+Adhila Nassrin and Fathima Noora endured very abusive treatment from their families, facing physical and psychological abuse before obtaining a High Court order in the current case.
 The couple reported that the psychological abuse persisted even after the court ruling.

 The family constitutes the primary source of psychological, physical, and sexual abuse against queer individuals in India, perpetuating a normalization of such abuse within the queer community.
 Indian queer women encounter an endemic and deeply ingrained pattern of violence perpetrated by both intimate and extended family members, which includes instances of psychological and verbal abuse, physical harm, coerced marriages, unlawful confinement, medical mistreatment, and instances of corrective rape.

 The current case underscores the necessity for more stringent laws against these abuses, frequently excused as 'family care and concern.'
 Additionally, it accentuates the importance of enhancing public understanding of the queer community and advocating for comprehensive sex education.